newliver/django-mailer-2/docs/usage.rst

     mail_managers(subject, message_body)

-Clear Queue With Command Extensions
+Command Extensions
 ===================================

-With mailer in your INSTALLED_APPS, there will be two new manage.py commands you can run:
+With mailer in your INSTALLED_APPS, there will be four new manage.py commands you can run:

  * ``send_mail`` will clear the current message queue.
 If there are any